pktherock/Tic-Tak-Toe/README.md

-## This a Tic Tac Toe game build using pure javascript and some basic concept of HTML and CSS
+## This is a Tic Tac Toe game build using pure javascript and some basic concept of HTML and CSS

 <a href="https://pktherock.github.io/Tic-Tak-Toe/">Click Me to Live demo!!</a>